FidelElie/FiDev/apps/home/src/content/music/2018-06-03/mamas-gun-i-need-a-win.md

 > Somebody watch over
 > Give me an angel on my shoulder
 > 'Cause I need a win
-> - taken from I Need A Win - Mamas Gun.
+-taken from I Need A Win - Mamas Gun.